MissStrong/ICS4UE_Semester_1_2018-2019/Exercise_Solutions/Exercise-4-5.md

-Exercise 4-5 Solutions
+### Exercise 4-5 Solutions

-You can play around with the code for the Switch statement example [here](download link).
+You can play around with the code for the switch statement example [here](../Java_Programs/SwitchExample.zip).

-1. What happens when you add a break in the default statement?
+1. What happens when you add a `break` in the default statement?

 Nothing changes.
 The default statement is read last, so the runtime is about to break out of the structure anyway.